omimoz/hasinQ/README.md

 ## Dependencies

-Make sure you have the following dependencies installed:
+Ensure you have the following dependencies installed:

 - **react-redux** (`^9.1.0`): Manage states globally.
 - **react-router-dom** (`^6.22.0`): Handle routes.